Skip to content

 Wasn’t it fun?
 Aren’t we a great bunch of people?

-John Scholes, Implementor, Dyalog, Basingstoke
+John Scholes, implementer, Dyalog, Basingstoke

 Maria